Skip to main content

 $400,000 in grant funding for a Feasibility Study for a Boulder – Lyons Bikeway (2021) – Two years of C4C staff work in partnership primarily with Boulder County resulted in $400,000 to commission a professional feasibility study for a Boulder – Lyons bikeway.
 Data demonstrates that this is one of the, if not the, worst roads for killed and seriously injured vulnerable users in Boulder County or all of Colorado.
 The goal is to separate drivers and vulnerable users on this route.

-Digitized Bicycle Friendly Driver Classes (2019-Present) – C4C contributed $27,000 to Bicycle Colorado’s project to digitize Bicycle Friendly Driver content.
+Digitized Bicycle Friendly Driver Classes (2019-Present) – C4C contributed $27,000 to Bicycle Colorado’s project to digitize Bicycle Friendly Driver content into its SHIFT Driving program for high quality online materials regarding how to share the road.
 Initially, this is a $245,000 project however it’s intended to be a long term endeavor.
 It has the potential to scale educational content to tens of thousands of road users.
 It also has the potential to be adapted broadly to insurance, drivers education, and diversion class (for cited road users) applications.
 C4C’s intention is to fundamentally affect awareness of sharing our roads with civil regard for all users.

 Bicycle Friendly Driver Classes (2018) – C4C donated $20,000 in order to achieve the matching component of a grant totaling $100,000 to administer classroom based Bicycle Friendly Driver classes taught by certified Bicycle Colorado staff.
 This program reached around 700+ mostly commercial drivers in Boulder County.